AN INTRODUCTION TO PERUVIAN LAW:

-The Peruvian judicial system is tainted by corruption and official pressure, according to the US Department of State 2013.
-Similarly, Transparency International’s Global Corruption Barometer 2013 points out that the judiciary is one of the most corrupt public institutions in Peru.
-According to the report, more than eight out of ten households surveyed consider the system “corrupt” or “extremely corrupt”, while a little more than three out of ten report having paid a bribe in 2012.
-Also, in the Proetica Seventh National Survey on Corruption 2012, surveyed citizens consider the judiciary to be among the most corrupt institutions in Peru.
+The Peruvian judicial system is tainted by corruption and official pressure, according to the US Department of State 2018.
+Similarly, Transparency International’s Global Corruption Barometer 2019 points out that the judiciary is one of the most corrupt public institutions in Peru.
+According to the report, more than eight out of ten households surveyed consider the system “corrupt” or “extremely corrupt”, while a little more than three out of ten report having paid a bribe in 2018.
+Also, in the Proetica Tenth National Survey on Corruption 2017, surveyed citizens consider the judiciary to be among the most corrupt institutions in Peru.
 User surveys indicate that unofficial payments affect both the speed and the final outcome of judicial processes.

 CORRUPTION IN THE BUSINESS

-According to the World Economic Forum’s Global Competitiveness Report 2013-2014, surveyed business executives have a low-degree of confidence in the Peruvian legal system.
+According to the World Economic Forum’s Global Competitiveness Report 2019, surveyed business executives have a low-degree of confidence in the Peruvian legal system.
 Business executives do not consider the legal framework for settling disputes and for challenging regulation to be efficient.
 Companies should be aware that the corrupt and inefficient judiciary poses a hindrance for settling commercial disputes.
 This is supported by the US Department of State’s report, which finds that contracts are often difficult to enforce because the judicial system is very slow to hear cases and to issue decisions.
 Outcomes have been difficult to predict and enforce, and judicial corruption is reportedly frequent.
 According to the report, foreign companies have encountered problems directly resulting from corruption in the judicial sector.
-Foreign investors often resort to arbitration to resolve business disputes to avoid years of judicial procedures. additionally, in what would seem to be a Tarantino-like ploy, nationwide, Peruvian judiciary goes on a month-long vacation in february and then strike for about another month which only contributes to the chaos already in place.
+Foreign investors often resort to arbitration to resolve business disputes to avoid years of judicial procedures. additionally, in what would seem to be a Tarantino-like ploy, nationwide, Peruvian judiciary goes on a month-long vacation in February and then strikes for about another month which only contributes to the chaos already in place.